andrewvc/avc-blog/_posts/2013-02-16-elastic_search_rails_integration.md

 ## Why We Don't Index in Realtime

 Luckily realtime indexing was not a business requirement for us.
-While triial to implement realtime indexing brings a lot of fragility and potential for failure.
+While trial to implement realtime indexing brings a lot of fragility and potential for failure.
 The *easiest* way to use ElasticSearch is to simply add an indexing PUT request to ElasticSearch straight into model hooks, we eschewed that for several reasons:

 * Indexing bound to the HTTP request response cycle impacts response times to users.
 * Indexing can be slow and expensive.
 Some of our objects require serializing multiple associated models each time indexed.